ibm-cloud-docs/cephaas/sds-cli-reference.md

 * Name of the volume.
 	* Flag: `--name NAME`

-	If you do not specify a name for the new volume, the system generates a name which is a hyphenated list of randomly selected words.
+	If you do not specify a name for the new volume, the system generates a name that is a hyphenated list of randomly selected words.
 	{: note}

 * API Endpoint in the URL form.